-Step 12 - Update the estimate to reflect actual costs and changes
+Step 12 - Update the estimate to reflect actual costs and changes to Complete (ETC) to ensure accuracy.

-The estimates should be maintained to reflect the latest changes and progress.
-It is important that the latest cost and schedule information be included in the Estimate at Completions (EAC) or Estimate to Complete (ETC) to ensure accuracy.
 The EAC/ETC is updated during the EVM reporting phase of the project.
 The EAC will be updated regularly, at least annually, along with estimate uncertainties and risk contingencies to ensure there is enough contingency to successfully complete the project.
 Labor rates will also be reviewed annually, as necessary.